 Prohibition of Forced/Child Labor

-In addition, the Yamaha Supplier CSR Code of Conduct clearly states the same conditions and requests that our business partners follow them.
-We also ask business partners to perform self-assessment using a questionnaire and, based on the results, ask for improvement measures when necessary.
+In addition, the Yamaha Supplier CSR Code of Conduct defines our prohibition of forced labor and child labor and requests that our business partners adhere to these requirements.
+We also ask business partners to perform self-assessments using questionnaires and, based on the results, ask for improvement measures when necessary.

 Human Rights Education

 The Yamaha Group encourages all employees to view human rights as an issue that directly relates to them, and human rights education programs are implemented to help us exercise our corporate responsibility to respect human rights.
 In fiscal 2020, we published the Yamaha Human Rights Guidebook (in Japanese and English).
 Meetings were held during the international Human Rights Day and Japan’s Human Rights Week at domestic Group companies.
 Readings of the book took place during these meetings, and attendees were given the opportunity to think about the human rights violations that might occur in the course of their work and how to prevent them.
 Feedback on these meetings was received from more than 400 worksites.